shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “Yeah, it didn’t hit me at all.”

-“Do you think Toppol is in there?”
+“Do you think Toppa is in there?”

-“Based on the blood stains at the front door,” Astalir pondered, “and the lack of blood trail… I’d say no.”
+“Based on the blood stains at the front door,” Astalir pondered, “and the lack of blood trail… I’d say no, Top*pol* isn’t in there.”

 “We can’t go in there anyway.”
 Gra rubbed his fist.
+It wasn’t bleeding.

 “Jodi’s not going to like this.”

 “We don’t know what happened to him.
 Maybe he just had an accident and is at the hospital.”

 “There would be a blood trail leading somewhere.”
+Astalir illuminated the bloody area with his antlers.

 “Maybe this bloodstain is old?”